 - Strict rules apply regarding the acquisition of Monaco residency, including criminal background checks. - Deeds must be in line with Monegasque law on wills or gifts. - Deed needs to be executed before a notary with testimony from a certified lawyer regarding the applicable foreign trust law. - Trusts must be administered by a trustee who is registered on a list that is kept by the Court of Appeal upon proposal of the Public Prosecutor.
-Extensive checks apply before a trustee is approved. - Disclosure obligations on the trustee to the Register of Trusts maintained by DDE.
+Extensive checks apply before a trustee is approved.
+Most trustees are regulated entities from sectors known to apply moderate controls at the least. - Extensive disclosure obligations for the trustee to the Register of Trusts maintained by DDE in relation to parties to the trust + screening by DDE